srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 rosrun autonomous_drone_for_dynamic_smoke_plume_tracking controller_node.py
 ```

-To end, you can either kill execution in each terminal with Ctrl-C, or to kill all the terminals altogether or in case if the tasks went to the background (as when starting via ssh then disconnecting) use:
+To stop execution, you can either press Ctrl-C in each terminal or, to terminate all nodes at once (useful if they’ve gone to the background, such as when started over SSH), run:

 ```bash
 rosnode kill --all
 ```
+This command will safely end all running ROS nodes.

 ## Configuring the Drone